nate-thegrate/vegan-chef/README.md

     - [butter-flavor shortening](https://www.walmart.com/ip/426222521), $0.19/oz
     - [coconut oil](https://www.walmart.com/ip/46651267), $0.22/oz
 - Luckily there are plenty of ways to replace butter in a recipe.
 Coconut oil works great if you need a high saturated fat content; otherwise there are other cheaper & healthier options such as shortening & margarine.

+#### Splenda Packets
+- rating: 9/10
+- buy it: [Amazon](https://www.amazon.com/dp/B000LRO5O4), $40 for 2000 packets
+- A combination of sucralose and maltodextrin.
+Each packet has the equivalent sweetness of 2 teaspoons of sugar, so that's pretty convenient.

 #### Oat Fiber
 - rating: 9/10